MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 > [!TIP]
 >
 > * Special characters have specific functions in the `codeSnippet` property.
 For example, the newline character `\n` triggers a line break.
-> * To display the newline character `\n` as part of the code snippet in the Adaptive Card, ensure that it's escaped as `\\n` in the `codeSnippet` property.
+> * To display the newline character `\n` as part of the code snippet in the Adaptive Card, ensure that you escape it as `\\n` in the `codeSnippet` property.
 Else, Teams renders the code after the `\n` in the next line of the card.

 ### Limitations

 * Adaptive Card with `CodeBlock` is only available in web and desktop Teams clients.
-* The code snippet generated in the Adaptive Card is read-only and not editable.
+* The code snippet in the Adaptive Card is read-only and not editable.
 * The Adaptive Card only previews the first 10 lines of the code snippet.
 If there are more than 10 lines of code, the user has to select **Expand** to see the rest of the code snippet.

 ## Adaptive Cards overflow menu